quartiq/miniconf/miniconf_mqtt/README.md

 For simple services, `miniconf_mqtt` provides two complete unbounded helpers on top:

-- `mm2.startup(&mut session, &settings, connect_event)`
+- `miniconf.startup(&mut session, &settings, connect_event)`
-- `mm2.serve(&mut session, &mut settings, on_unhandled)`
+- `miniconf.serve(&mut session, &mut settings, on_unhandled)`

-They are the easiest way to serve MM2 when you do not need stepwise control, bounded queued follow-up, or exact control over unrelated inbound traffic during MM2 work.
+They are the easiest way to serve a Miniconf tree over MQTT when you do not need stepwise control, bounded queued follow-up, or exact control over unrelated inbound traffic during protocol work.
 `on_unhandled` is synchronous and called at most once.
 For async application handling, copy or extract the needed data there and await after `serve()` returns `Event::Unhandled`.

 For precise control, `miniconf_mqtt` exposes four explicit building blocks:

 - `LoadRetained`: optional retained `settings/#` recovery before connected-session startup
-- `Startup`: MM2 bring-up for one `minimq::ConnectEvent`
+- `Startup`: Miniconf MQTT bring-up for one `minimq::ConnectEvent`
-- `Service`: bounded cooperative MM2 request service with non-MM2 passthrough
+- `Service`: bounded cooperative Miniconf request service with non-Miniconf passthrough
 - `Publisher`: explicit retained republish for a leaf, subtree, or root

 Typical flow:

-1. construct MM2 state and session with `Miniconf::new(prefix, config)`
+1. construct Miniconf MQTT state and session with `Miniconf::new(prefix, config)`
 2. call `let event = session.connect(io).await?`
-3. call `mm2.startup(&mut session, &settings, event)`
+3. call `miniconf.startup(&mut session, &settings, event)`
-4. in steady state, call `mm2.serve(&mut session, &mut settings, on_unhandled)`
+4. in steady state, call `miniconf.serve(&mut session, &mut settings, on_unhandled)`
 5. use `Publisher::root(Settings::SCHEMA)` or `Publisher::by_key(Settings::SCHEMA, key)` for explicit app-side retained republish